qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

 So if we decide to spend our gained capacity on doing even more small improvements, we get a virtuous cycle.
 Over time, we reap more and more benefits.
-This means that by investing in the small improvements, we will create even more capacity over time, which will eventually also benefit delivery of features.
+This means that by investing in these small improvements, we will create even more capacity over time, which will eventually also benefit delivery of features.
 If we decide to focus on features only, we don't get the increase and we keep on muddling through.

+Getting used to making small improvements also lowers the barrier to experiment with subsequent improvements.

-In practice, we have to make trade-offs between time invested in small improvements and developing features.
-Still, as we persist in doing a stream of small improvements next to feature work, it will pay off eventually.
-The delayed payoff could make this hard to sell.
+We have to make trade-offs between time invested in small improvements and developing features.
+When we persist in doing a stream of small improvements next to feature work, we will reap the benefits eventually.
+The delayed payoff can make this hard to sell though.

-## Example
+## Examples

-A team at a client that was maintaining multiple legacy systems was struggling with 'productivity' (at least in the eyes of their internal customers).
-Some of the code was 20 years old, and it was quite difficult to make changes in a responsible way.
-After some tough conversations with management and customers, they started allocating a fix budget per sprint to work on the legacy code, do step by step improvements through refactoring.
-Initially this did not show any improvement (in a way they were even less productive for their customers because they allocated less time for customer work).
+A team at a client that maintained multiple legacy systems.
+They were struggling with 'productivity', at least in the eyes of their internal customers.
+Some of the code was twenty years old, and it was quite difficult to make changes in a responsible way.
+After some tough conversations with management and customers, they started allocating a fixed budget per sprint to work on the legacy code, do step by step improvements through refactoring.
+Initially this did not show any improvement.
+In a way they were even less productive for their customers because they allocated less time for customer work.
 On the longer term (1-2 years) the improvements had started to make a big differences, making it much easier, faster, cheaper to make new changes.

+A team at another client maintained a single legacy system that generated all of the revenue for the client.
+The client set up a separate team to develop a replacement system from a clean sheet design.
+Eventually one of us guided the new team in making small improvements (because, productivity and if you do a new thing using the same way of working as before, you'll get the same outcome).
+The original team saw that, and started to allocate fourty percent of their time to improvements.
+After half a year of doing that, the original team was going so fast, that the company kept the 'legacy' product and repurposed the new development for another market.

 ## Further reading & watching

-Ursula Le Guinn on male magicians like Gandalf (I know, I suggested Gandalf, and then inevitably something pops up in my twitter feed.)
+When we sourced the Gandalf quote, there was a lively discussion on twitter around Ursula Le Guinn's take on male magicians like Gandalf:

+>The Gandalf model of wizardly power – the idea, dumbly replicated by J.K.
+Rowling’s Dumbledore, that asexual male mages hold the world in balance – was never compatible with Le Guin’s deep unease about overt expressions of power."
+As quoted in [It's not Jung, it's mine](https://www.lrb.co.uk/the-paper/v43/n02/colin-burrow/it-s-not-jung-s-it-s-mine)

+This is what led us to [Olivia Butlers' work](https://www.brainpickings.org/2020/08/23/octavia-butler-parable-leaders/) around leaders.

 https://jessitron.com/2021/01/18/when-costs-are-nonlinear-keep-it-small/
+>This is a nonlinear relationship.
+The changes interact, and so batching them up increases the cost of the batch by more than the cost of the change you’re adding.
+Batching is less efficient.

 In [this video on Why Your Agile Transformation Failed](https://www.youtube.com/watch?v=-wNH6YgZQtw), Jason Gorman illustrates